Our views on land and farming

 - We’ll reduce our emissions from land and create healthy habitats that support nature and capture carbon, including establishing 20 million trees, to support our plan to become carbon net zero by 2030.

-Tenant farmers, graziers and common rights holders farming the land in our care can help restore landscapes and have a vital role in tackling the climate and nature crises.
-As we work together to protect the planet, we’re continuing to learn from farmers who are already making nature-friendly choices and we’re sharing that knowledge to help others learn too.
+As we work together to create a thriving countryside, we’re continuing to learn from farmers who are already making nature and climate-friendly choices and we’re sharing that knowledge to help others learn too.

 The need for support